-The Black Eagle (Ictinaetus malayensis) is a bird of prey and like all eagles, it is a waking or day bird.
+This is a bird of prey and like all eagles, it is a waking or day bird.
 They soar over forests in the hilly regions of tropical Asia and hunt mammals and birds, particularly at their nests.
-As a totem symbol with those who find a soul connection with these birds, you too enter particular families and relationships in order to bring truth, which will upset the traditional aspects of the resting and nesting types of behaviors.
+As a totem symbol with those who find a connection with these birds, you too enter particular families and relationships in order to bring truth forth, which will upset the traditional aspects of the resting and nesting types of behaviors.

 Black Eagles are generally residents and have no migration patterns that have been observed.
 They live near Asia and the Himalayan foothills west through Nepal into northeastern Murree in the forests of the Eastern and Western Ghats in peninsular India and Sri Lanka.
 The species also extends into the Aravalli range of northwestern India.
 The nominate race is found in Burma, southern China (Yunnan, Fujian) and Taiwan, into the Malay Peninsula.